johansteyn/learn/go/11_testing/README.txt

-To run all tests in this folder:
+To run all the tests from the root folder:

+  % go test ./...

+Otherwise, change to the subfolder where you want to run tests:

+  % cd datastructures

+Then, to run all tests in the subfolder, use either of:

   % go test
+  % go test .   <= Output to stdout is missing?

-For more verbose output:
+For verbose output:

   % go test -v

 To run individual tests that match a pattern:

+  % go test -run "New"
-  % go test -run "With"
+  % go test -run "10"

 To check coverage: